15th Field Artillery Regiment (Canada): Foundations

 The end of World War I saw thousands of Canadians returning home from overseas service with the Canadian Expeditionary Force in Europe.
 In January 1918 Major-General William Otter recommended to the Government of Canada that a perfect situation existed in which to reorganize the active militia.
 This suggestion lead to the creation of the Committee of Militia Reorganization in 1919.
 As Major-General Otter was the president of this committee it was commonly known as the Otter Committee.

 On 16 December 1919, at the request of the Otter Committee, a group of 11 artillery officers, recently returned from Europe, met to discuss the creation of a militia artillery regiment in Vancouver.
 The results of this meeting were worked into the recommendations of the Otter Committee and on 2 February 1920 the Government of Canada authorized the creation of the 15th Brigade, Canadian Field Artillery.

 The 15th Brigade was composed of the 31st, 68th, and 85th Batteries of field artillery as well as the Headquarters and an Ammunition Column.
 The 5th Siege Battery was attached to them for administration purposes.
 Lieutenant F.T.
 Coghlan, DSO, a veteran of World War I, was the first commanding officer of the brigade.

 At their formation the field artillery batteries were equipped with the Ordnance QF 18 pounder while the 5th Siege Battery was equipped with BL 60 pounder guns.

-The first home of the brigade was the Vancouver Horse Show Building located on Georgia Street at Alberni Street near Stanley Park.
+The first home of the brigade was the Vancouver Horse Show Building on Georgia Street at Alberni Street near Stanley Park.
 The building was inadequate for the needs of an artillery unit with the exception that it had good facilities for the horses that drew the guns.
 In March 1934 the 15th Brigade received a new home, the Bessborough Armoury, a modern facility that they shared with the British Columbia Hussars.
 The next year the militia artillery across Canada was reorganized and the brigade's name was changed to 15th Field Brigade, Royal Canadian Artillery.

 When the brigade was created they were supplied with guns by the Canadian Army but not with horses to move them.
 For their first exercises the gunners had to borrow horses to pull their guns.
 In June 1928 in order to save money and increase their range, the 5th Battery of the 15th Brigade became one of the first Canadian militia artillery units to experiment with towing guns using trucks.
 The exercise of 9 June, commanded by Major J.G.
 Chutter, had the four 60-pounders of the 5th Battery towed by four International trucks.
 Major Chutter's report at the end of the exercise showed that use of trucks was much less expensive than using horses and that they were able to accomplish three times the training.

 Throughout the 1920s and 1930s, the brigade's training during the year leads towards a summer training camp.
 The camps were held in different locations, such as Hastings Park in Vancouver and Sarcee Camp in Alberta.